PhantomBadger/CppCodePractice/README.md

 ## Credits

-> A large number of the projects and principles here are based off of the [https://www.caveofprogramming.com/](Cave of Programming) lessons taught by John Purcell.
+> A large number of the projects and principles here are based off of the [Cave of Programming](https://www.caveofprogramming.com/) lessons taught by John Purcell.